 1 SECTION 1.
 Chapter 16-9 of the General Laws entitled "School Funds and Property" is 2 hereby amended by adding thereto the following section: 3 16-9-4.2.
 Legislative intent.
-4 (a) The legislature has determined that it is in the best interest to promote the creation of 5 roof and ground mounted solar installations on school property in order to reduce the use of fossil fuels by schools in each municipality in the state and in order to finance and defray costs of 6 7 repairing school roofs of existing schools and in new construction of school facilities.
-It is further 8 the intent of the legislature to establish a pilot program to promote the use of solar energy systems 9 to generate electricity in school buildings.
-10 (b) There is hereby established a pilot program that shall be implemented by the department of elementary and secondary education and the office of the post secondary 11 12 commissioner that shall operate as provided in this chapter.
+4 (a) The legislature has determined that it is in the best interest of the state to promote the 5 creation of roof and ground mounted solar installations on school property in order to reduce the use of fossil fuels by schools in each municipality in the state and in order to finance and defray 6 7 costs of repairing school roofs of existing schools and in new construction of school facilities.
+It 8 is further the intent of the legislature to establish a pilot program to promote the use of solar 9 energy systems to generate electricity in school buildings.
+10 (b) There is hereby established a pilot program that shall be implemented by the department of elementary and secondary education and the office of the postsecondary 11 12 commissioner that shall operate as provided in this chapter.
 13 16-9-4.3.
-Legislative findings.
-14 (a) State and local school buildings offer large flat surfaces that are ideal for the installation of solar panels; and 15 (b) School buildings are usually a great distance from tall buildings and trees, making 16 could provide local school boards with an additional funding source or cost saving measures.
+Legislative findings. (a) State and local school buildings offer large flat surfaces that are ideal for the 14 installation of solar panels; and 15 (b) School buildings are usually a great distance from tall buildings and trees, making 16 them ideally exposed to sunlight; and 17 could provide local school boards with an additional funding source or cost saving measures.